phoenixframework/phoenix/README.md

 A `page_controller` can be configured on the Router Mix config, where two actions must be defined for custom 404 and 500 error handling.
 Additionally, `catch_errors` and `debug_errors` settings control how errors are caught and displayed.
 Router configuration options include:

 * page_controller - The optional Module to have `error/2`, `not_found/2`
                 actions invoked when 400/500's status occurs.
                 Default `Phoenix.Controller.PageController`
 * catch_errors - Bool to catch errors at the Router level.
 Default `true`
-    * debug_errors - Bool to display Phoenix's route debug page for 500 status.
+* debug_errors - Bool to display Phoenix's route/stacktrace debug pages for 404/500 statuses.
              Default `false`

 The `error/2` action will be invoked on the page controller when a 500 status has been assigned to the connection, but a response has not been sent, as well as anytime an error is thrown or raised (provided `catch_errors: true`)